Elias Ymer: 2015: Qualification at all Grand Slams on debut in one year

 He qualified to the main of 2015 Australian Open after wins against Benoît Paire, Jan Mertl and Hyeon Chung.
 He lost in the first round against Go Soeda in five sets.

 At the 2015 Barcelona Open Banc Sabadell, Ymer defeated Thiemo de Bakker and Nick Kyrgios to reach the third round, where he lost to David Ferrer.

 He qualified to the main draw of 2015 French Open after wins against Roberto Marcora, Blaž Rola and Roberto Carballés Baena.
 He lost in the first round against Lukáš Rosol in straight sets.

 Ymer won his first ATP Challenger title at the 2015 Città di Caltanissetta, beating American Bjorn Fratangelo in straight sets.

 Ymer qualified to the main draw of 2015 Wimbledon Championships after wins against Thomas Fabbiano, Boy Westerhof and Guido Pella.
 He lost in the first round to 23rd seed Ivo Karlović in four sets.

 Ymer qualified for all four Grand Slams in 2015 after coming through qualifying at the 2015 US Open.
 He lost in the first round to Diego Schwartzman.
 His finish made him the second man to progress to the main draw of all four majors through qualifying in one year, after Frank Dancevic in 2011.

+2016–2017: Masters debut in singles, Maiden ATP title in doubles

+He won his maiden title with brother Ymer on home soil at the 2016 Stockholm Open.

 2018: First Grand Slam match win

 Ymer secured a place in the main draw for the 2018 French Open winning three qualifying matches.
-There he won his first grand slam main draw match, beating Dudi Sela in straight sets.
+There he won his first Grand Slam main draw match, beating Dudi Sela in straight sets.

-2022: First ATP semifinal and top-20 win
+2022–2024: First ATP semifinal and top-20 win

 In 2022, he defeated top seed and World No. 15 Aslan Karatsev in straight sets in second round of 2022 Maharashtra Open for his first top-20 win in his career to reach the quarterfinal, only his second since Gstaad in 2016.
 He went one step further reaching his maiden semifinal by defeating eight seed Stefano Travaglia.
 As a result he moved up 20 spots in the rankings back into the top 140 on 7 February 2022.